lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Books on Analysis & Statistics
 ####
-(Maybe Nate silver book signal noise) https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but-ebook/dp/B007V65R54
+Nate silver book signal noise
+https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but-ebook/dp/B007V65R54

 #### Escape from Model Land: How Mathematical Models Can Lead Us Astray and What We Can Do About It